tobyond/kweerie/README.md

 - ✅ Configurable connection handling
 - ✅ Parameter validation

-### Why Kweerie?

-- **SQL Views Overkill**: When a database view is too heavy-handed but you still want to keep SQL separate from Ruby
-- **Version Control**: Keep your SQL under version control alongside your Ruby code
-- **Parameter Safety**: Built-in parameter binding prevents SQL injection
-- **Simple Interface**: Clean, simple API for executing parameterized queries
-- **Rails Integration**: Works seamlessly with Rails and ActiveRecord

 ### Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.